Art Proposals - Installations - Public & Private Commissions

 KC Crossroads Billboards - Charlotte Foundation

-Proposal for "Prairie Fire Celebration at KC Crossroads"
+Proposal only: "Prairie Fire Celebration at KC Crossroads"

 —It's time for coming out of the shadows and celebrating new beginnings with the arts in Kansas City!
 These 2 billboards shout this from the roof top with hot color and a cool energy.